 Berengaria of’ Navarre was brought to Richard’s court, then at Messina in Sicily, in March 1191.
 She accompanied the crusader-king on his journey east and they were married in Cyprus, at Limassol, on 12 May 1191.

-Matthew Paris (d.1259) said in one of his chronicles of the history of England that, ‘she ought to be called a wicked Jezebel, rather than Isabel.’
+Matthew Paris said that, ‘she ought to be called a wicked Jezebel, rather than Isabel.’

 Read an excerpt from the new book by Kathryn Warner